Contact Us for a Free Consultation (213) 542-0979

 Paying Victim Restitution to Avoid Jail Time for Identity Theft

 California is a mecca for identity theft, especially in Los Angeles.
-There are all sorts of scams are going on where people are stealing other people's identity in various scams and schemes in LA County.
+All sorts of scams are going on where people are stealing other people's identities in various scams and schemes in LA County.

-This is definitely one crime they'll try to put you in jail and even prison if they're able to in order to punish and to protect the public, including themselves.
+This is one crime.
+They'll try to put you in jail and even prison if they're able to punish and protect the public, including themselves.

-That is the framework you have to look at these cases from, which is, the prosecutors and judges, when they deal with these cases, are putting themselves in the shoes of the victim.
+You have to look at these cases from that framework, which is that the prosecutors and judges put themselves in the shoes of the victims when they deal with them.

-So, the first thing they're going to want to do is get the victim made whole again.
-In other words, they want to make sure, whoever the victim is of an identity theft scheme, is compensation, which is commonly known as victim restitution.
+So, the first thing they will want to do is get the victim made whole again.
+In other words, they want to ensure that whoever the victim is of an identity theft scheme is compensation, commonly known as victim restitution.

 If we can compensate the person who is the victim of the crime, we start to put ourselves in a good position to avoid jail or prison time.